2+2 is…

 - Singing songs to learn information

-- Repeatedly solving the problem (spelling the same word over and over, taking many multiplication tests, etc.)
+- Repeatedly solving the problem (spelling the same word repeatedly, taking many multiplication tests, etc.)

 Rote memorization vs critical thinking (difference between memory and intelligence)

-When is rote learning useful? (short time frame or foundational information)
+When is rote helpful learning? (short time frame or foundational information)

 Building a Foundation